Alimohammad360/Alimohammad/cleaning_data.md

    OR fullvisitorId IS NULL
    OR pageviews IS NULL
    OR sessionQualityDim IS NULL;
+/**/

 This was done for other column sets
+/*
 DELETE FROM all_sessions
 WHERE "valueId" IN (
     SELECT "valueId"
     FROM all_sessions
     GROUP BY "valueId"
     HAVING COUNT(*) > 1
+/**/
-To remove the dublicates, this was done in roughly 10 different columns varying the different tables.
+#To remove the dublicates, this was done in roughly 10 different columns varying the different tables.
 );